rap

-This idea originated in 2000.
-In 2015 "Apps" for Iphones and Androids can do what was suggested below My initiative was not supported by my boss at Unilever in 2000 because interactive barcodes about the destructive long term health effects of e.g. Unilever products like Lipton-Ice, Unox sausage, Cup-A-Soup, Magnum, were not in the company short term interest.
-However, if Unilever is willing to accept a win-win business model, they and the other big companies could accelerate development of a tool which can battle obesity, cardiovascular disease, etc.
+Interactive Labelling popped up in my brain in 2000.
+In 2015 "Apps" for Iphones and Androids can do what was suggested below.
+Anno 2025 even more!
+My initiative was not supported by my boss at Unilever in 2000 because interactive barcodes about the destructive long term health effects of e.g. our products like Lipton-Ice, Unox sausage, Cup-A-Soup, Magnum, were not in the company short term interest.
+However, if Unilever is willing to accept a win-win business model, they and the other big companies could accelerate development of a tool which can battle obesity, cardiovascular disease, etc. This concept can be easily combined with my brain wave in 2009: The concept of Inflicted Injury Insurance (I.I.I.): Read my article in Dutch about the I.I.I. = PTW (Preventieve Toegevoegde Waarde https://tersteegmc.nl/index.php/artikelen/voeding-en-gezondheid/inflicted-injury-insurance-or-preventieve-toegevoegde-waarde on my website.

 Prevention by interactive health promoting product information and tailo-rmade consumer information